Do Go On - 373 - The Star Wars Holiday Special

 Yeah.

-is a hole in your head isn't it?
+Because our mouth is a hole in your head, isn't it?

 His head's just open?

-Yeah, it looks sort of like a school kid's volcano project.
+sort of like a, you know, a school kids volcano project.

 Then there's an announcement.

-I don't know if the other sort of booze hounds in the cantina
+I don't know if the other sort of boozehounds in the canteener

 were feeling weird about the camera crew in there.

-And then there's an announcement that Tatooine is under curfew.
+and then there's an announcement that Tatouine is under curfew

-Yeah, usually when I want people to leave my bar, I put on the Star Wars Christmas special.
-Oh, okay.
-Oh, okay.
-And then during that...
-Yeah, usually when I want people to leave my bar,
+yeah usually when I want people to leave my bar I put on the Star Wars

 I don't give them free drinks.